AmirAltakroori/nnn-project/README.md

 ### $for

-You can loop an element depending on an array defined in the $scope object.
+You can loop an element depending on an array defined in the scope object.

 Form:
 ```